Batting helmet: Recent developments (2000–present)

 On April 8, 2004, celebrated as "Hank Aaron Day" in Atlanta because it is the 30th anniversary of Hank Aaron's record-breaking 715th home run, Braves shortstop Rafael Furcal came to the plate in the sixth inning with a helmet without an earflap, as a tribute to Hank Aaron, who played his entire career in the 1950s, 1960s, and 1970s, and therefore did not wear a helmet with an earflap during his playing career.
 Umpire Bill Welke made him get one with a flap.

 In 2005, Major League Baseball tested a new batting helmet for the first time in nearly three decades.
 At the All-Star Game in Detroit, players were seen wearing a new "molded crown" helmet that featured side vents, back vents and larger ear holes.
 The majority of players now wear these new helmets but some including Ryan Howard stayed with the older style.

 The no-flap helmet is still utilized in baseball.
 Catchers often wear a flapless helmet along with a facemask to protect the head when receiving pitches.
 Occasionally, players other than catchers will wear a batting helmet without earflaps while playing a defensive position in the field.
 This is usually done by a player who has a higher-than-normal risk of head injury.
 One example is former major-league player John Olerud, who started doing so after undergoing emergency surgery for a cerebral aneurysm while attending Washington State University.
-An earlier example was Richie Allen, who decided to wear a helmet in the field after at least one incident of being hit by objects thrown by fans.
+An earlier example was Dick Allen, who decided to wear a helmet in the field after at least one incident of being hit by objects thrown by fans.
+Umpires across Major League Baseball have opted to wear a flapless helmet under their traditional face mask instead of switching to the hockey-style mask worn by a few other umpires.
+Such practice began when umpires Mike Estabrook and John Tumpane opted to use a black helmet with their face mask while they were behind the plate.

 Major League bat-boys/bat-girls and ball boys/ball girls are required to wear a helmet rather than a cap while performing their duties while on the field of play.
 They are allowed to use the no-flap helmet for this purpose, and many do.

 Following the 2007 death of Tulsa Drillers first base coach Mike Coolbaugh after being hit by a batted ball, there has been debate as to whether base coaches should wear helmets.
 Following the incident, the Oakland Athletics' Rene Lachemann decided to wear a helmet out to his third base coaching position.